LoadingByte/cinecred/MAINTENANCE.md

 by MinGW-w64, we decided to instead manually employ Window's native CL compiler, without a proper build system.

+Side note 2: On Linux, the compiled libraries will depend on `libstdc++` and `libgcc_s`.
+We are fine with these dependencies because the FFmpeg libraries would declare them anyway.

 Finally, generate Java bindings using the following command:

     jextract --source -d <OUT_DIR> --target-package com.loadingbyte.cinecred.natives.zimg <ZIMG_DIR>/src/zimg/api/zimg.h \